GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 3. Click on Edit.
 4. Add the Private IP.
 5. Remove the Public IP.
+6. Save changes.

 ![fed98394.png](fed98394.png)

 Note: This is also a good time to ensure the database is in the same zone as the server VM (optional).

-4. Navigate to "VCP Network > Firewall Rules" page and edit the rules of both `forseti-client-allow-ssh-external` and `forseti-server-allow-ssh-external` to restrict the `Source IP Ranges` to that of the locaton (on-premise or datacenter range) you will be connecting from:
+7. Navigate to "VCP Network > Firewall Rules" page and edit the rules of both `forseti-client-allow-ssh-external` and `forseti-server-allow-ssh-external` to restrict the `Source IP Ranges` to that of the locaton (on-premise or datacenter range) you will be connecting from:

 ![58b996ae.png](58b996ae.png)

-5. (Optional) Navigate to the "Compute Engine" > "VM Instances" page and remove the public IP of both the server and client VMs.
+8. (Optional) Navigate to the "Compute Engine" > "VM Instances" page and remove the public IP of both the server and client VMs.
    - This will require you to access the instances through IAP proxy, VPN or Interconnect.

-6. (Optional)  IAP will provide Google Identity verified proxy tunnel to compute instances without internet access.
+9. (Optional)  IAP will provide Google Identity verified proxy tunnel to compute instances without internet access.
 More details on how to setup [IAP](https://cloud.google.com/iap/docs/using-tcp-forwarding#ssh_tunneling) to access forseti VM through SSH.

 ### Configuring Forseti